-In order to mitigate further the risk that the Necessary 3TG contained in our In-scope Products benefit armed groups or criminals in conflict-affected or otherwise at-risk areas, for 2021, in addition to the due diligence explained above, we plan to:
+In order to mitigate further the risk that the Necessary 3TG contained in our In-scope Products finance or benefit armed groups in conflict-affected or high-risk areas, for 2023, in addition to the due diligence explained above, we plan to:

-- 1. In certain cases request the completion of a CMRT as part of the exiting process of Covered Suppliers, to ensure that we receive 3TG origin information from inactive, as well as active, suppliers; - 2.
-Offer training on the Rule and our Policy for all Covered Suppliers that reported using 3TG in products manufactured for us in 2020, and provide training to any other supplier that requests additional instruction;
+1. In certain cases request the completion of a CMRT as part of the exiting process of Covered Suppliers, to ensure that we receive 3TG origin information from inactive, as well as active, suppliers;

-- 3. Provide additional training to select PVH supply chain personnel; and - 4.
-Require all PVH suppliers to annually sign the Company's new Global Supplier Agreement, which is in the process of being rolled-out, that will include a representation that the supplier (a) will not use any 3TG in any products manufactured for the Company that are derived from sources that directly or indirectly finance or benefit armed groups in the Covered Countries and (b) will adhere to our Conflict Minerals Policy and will, upon our request, annually provide us with a CMRT.
+- 2. Offer training on the Rule and our Policy for all Covered Suppliers that reported using 3TG in products manufactured for us in 2022, and provide training to any other supplier that requests additional instruction; - 3.
+Provide additional training to select PVH supply chain personnel; and - 4.
+Require all PVH suppliers to annually sign the Company?s Global Supplier Agreement that includes a representation that the supplier (a) will not use any 3TG in any products manufactured for the Company that are derived from sources that directly or indirectly finance or benefit armed groups in the Covered Countries and (b) will adhere to our Conflict Minerals Policy and will, upon our request, annually provide us with a CMRT.